anilsathyan7/Portrait-Segmentation/README.md

 **Note**: For more information check out the respective **papers and repositories**.

+## Post-Training Quantization and Edge TPU Inference

+**Quantizing** deep neural networks uses techniques that allow for **reduced precision** representations of weights and, optionally, activations for both storage and computation(for eg. UINT8 or FLOAT16).
+It can **reduce model size** while also improving CPU and hardware accelerator **latency**, with little **degradation in model accuracy**.
+Tensorflow lite supports two types of quantization viz. **quantization qware training and post training quantization**.
+Even though the former method produces better accuracy, it is only  **supported** by a few subset of convolutional neural network architectures.
+Also, currently tensorflow 2.0 and keras does not support this technique.
+Therefore, we are left with only one option i.e Post-training quantization.

+Again, there are two types of post-training quantization: **weight quantization and full integer quantization**(float also).
+In the weight quantization, only the weights are converted to **8 bit integer** format.
+At inference, weights are converted from 8-bits of precision to floating point and computed using **floating-point kernels**.
+In full integer quantization, we use integer weights and **integer computations** on the model layers.
+For this purpose, you need to measure the dynamic range of activations and inputs by supplying a **representative data set**, during the conversion process.
+The potential advantages include **faster inference, reduced memory usage** and access to hardware accelerators like TPU, NPU etc. On the flip side, it can lead to **accuracy degradation**, especially in scenarios where high **pixel accuracies** or precise boundaries are desired.

+The **Coral USB Accelerator** is a USB device that provides an Edge TPU as a coprocessor for your computer.
+It accelerates inferencing for your machine learning models when attached to the host computer.
+Initially, we need to convert our float model to a **fully quantized** format, using the aforementioned techniques.
+Then, we need to convert the quantized model to tpu format with the help of **edge tpu compiler**.
+Finally, we can run the tpu model on the device with the help of **edge tpu runtime** library.
+Compared to quantized inference on CPU, TPU offers additional advantages like **faster inference, reduced power** etc.

+The **portrait-net and prisma-net** models were successfully converted to quantized format.
+Their **size** was reduced by about **3x** and their outputs were verified using a test dataset.
+We were able to convert the prisma-net model to tpu format; but infortunately the portrait-net model failed in the conversion process(layer compatability issue).
+The edge tpu model took only a mere **12.2 ms** for inference, in comparison to the quantized inference on CPU, which took about **4357.0ms**.
+The **CPU**(i7-3632QM CPU @ 2.20GHz) might mostly be using a **single core** for inference.
+But even if we include other possible overheads, this **300x speed-up** seems to be worth the effort.
+Besides, it consumes **20 times less power** than CPU.

 ## Key Insights and Drawbacks

 1. Always start experimentation with **standard/pretrained** networks.
 Also try out **default/standard hyperparameter** settings before experimentation.
 Often **standard datasets may not be sufficient** for your particular application scenario .So, do not hesitate to re-train your model with a **custom dataset** specific to your application or use case (For eg:- if a model can’t handle a specific **pose**, it may be that the **dataset is not representative enough**).